|

 do one better for his brother.
 Since it was Brent's birthday, Race

 would give him the best present of all.
 Race would let his brother win.
-He

 would let his brother be better.
 The coon smiled as he saw his brother